umass-gis/workshops/content/path-tutorial/index.md

 To navigate through Mac's file system, you will primarily rely on Finder.
 Finder has multiple view options, some of which can be customized further for efficient file management.
 This section presents the various view options available within Finder, and provides examples of when each view may be the most useful.

 Change the View Options in Finder to make it easier to view files and navigate through folders.
+These view options are particularly helpful when large numbers of files and folders are present in a directory.

 1. Open the Finder application by clicking any blank area on the Desktop.<br>
 1. From the Menu bar, select **Go**